splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-operator.rst

 .. _auto-instrumentation-java-operator:

 *************************************************************************************************************
-Use case: Auto-instrument your Java apps with the Collector and the Kubernetes Operator
+Use case: Instrument your Java apps using the Splunk Collector and Kubernetes Operator
 *************************************************************************************************************

 .. meta::